Cameras

 Introduced by Sony in 2005, It is a 7.2 Megapixel digital compact camera with a 7.9 - 23.7mm (equivalent to 38 -114mm in 35mm terms) Carl Zeiss Vario-Tessar lens: Carl Zeiss also produce the lenses for Hasselblad.
 It has various automatic exposure modes, but can be used manually.
 The large 2.5" screen on the back is still usable in bright sunlight.
 Its metal case gives it a very solid feel and it has a retro look about it.

 A camera is just a tool, and like any tool the correct one must be chosen for the job.
-I don't often have the chance to just go out and take pictures as the main object of the day.
-I usually combine picture taking with other activities i.e. fell walking and aircraft marshalling.
+Most of my photography is combined with other activities:

-When fell walking, I will take a medium format or 35mm SLR camera with me and a tripod if I have a specific shot in mind - otherwise I will just carry one of my compact cameras with me, especially if the weather is bad, because I have found even the waterproof camera bags let in the rain eventually.
+When fell walking, I will take a SLR camera with me and a tripod if I have a specific shot in mind - otherwise I will just carry a compact cameras with me, especially if the weather is bad, because I have found even the waterproof camera bags let in the rain eventually.
 Then, if I am lucky enough to see a ray of light through a stormy sky I can usually capture the scene quickly before it disappears.
 These extreme lighting conditions are normally transient and therefore do not last for long.

 At North Weald I am a volunteer aircraft marshal for the fly-ins.
 This gives me a great opportunity to take pictures when I am not working, but it also means that I cannot carry much equipment.
 In this situation I find that the compact cameras come into their own again.